Analyze data in Azure Data Lake Storage Gen1 by using Power BI

-In this article you will learn how to use Power BI Desktop to analyze and visualize data stored in Azure Data Lake Store.
+In this article, you learn how to use Power BI Desktop to analyze and visualize data stored in Azure Data Lake Storage Gen1.

 Before you begin this tutorial, you must have the following: